CSS-eurac-research/core-geonetwork/recovery_guideline.md

    2. open your browser and insert the following line in the panel:
         <http://10.8.244.29:9090/geonetwork/srv/eng/catalog.search#/search?any=>

+***END DEPRECATED***

 In this way you can access a test version of Geonetwork to check if your edits have been correctly implemented.

-1. If the customization is correct the next step is to save this .war file in the tomcat web app folder.
+If the customization is correct the next step is to save this .war file in the tomcat web app folder:
+    `/var/lib/tomcat/webapps/`

 Run Geonetwork in Tomcat